Unifiedly Efficient Inference on All-Dimensional Targets for Large-Scale GLMs: High-dimensional simultaneous inference

 The whole steps to attain $\check{\boldsymbol{\theta}}$ and construct simultaneous confidence intervals with varying length are exhibited in Algorithm \ref{alg4}.
 The corresponding procedure for the non-studentized version is structurally similar and thus omitted for brevity.
+Note that conditions in Proposition \ref{prop3} implies that $r_\mathrm{p}$ should be selected such that $r_{\mathrm{p}}\gg \max\{n^{1/2}s_1(s_1\vee s_2^{1/2})\log p,s_2^2\log^2 p\}$.
+In implementation, $r_{\mathrm{p}}=n/C$ for some constant $C$ (e.g., $C=5$) suffices similar to the multi-step estimator in Section \ref{sec3.2}.